ethereum-attestation-service/eas-contracts/README.md

 ## Profiling

-You can profile the gas costs of all of the user-focused flows (provisioning or removing liquidity, trading, participating in auto-compounding staking rewards, migrating v2.1 positions, taking a flash-loan, etc.) via:
+You can profile the gas costs of all of the user-focused flows via:

 ```sh
 yarn test:profile